jpelliccia/JP-Tic-Tac-Toe-Project/README.md

 https://i.imgur.com/KJf46D7.jpg?1

-- As a new user, I would like to smoothly create a username that will save my progress with wins and losses so that I can see my stats.
+- As a user, I would like to create a username and start a new game.
-- As a concurrent user, I want to sign in easily and jump right into the game, as well as be able to start a new game upon winning or losing so I can keep playing.
+- As a user, I would like to start a new game upon winning or losing & keep playing.
-- As a new user to tic-tac-toe, I would like a list of instructions on how to play so I can enhance my skill.
+- As a user, I would like a list of instructions on how to play so I can enhance my skill.
-- As a frequent user, I would like a nice prompt message telling me I have won/lost to urge me to continue playing.
+- As a user, I would like a nice prompt message telling me I have won/lost.
+- As a user, I would like a clean layout that is visually appealing.
+- As a user, I would like success and error messages informing me after I have done actions.

 ## Future Additions